 - Set up an account, then enter your records via the British Dragonfly Society recording activity to review your records later.

 - Use the iRecord App for mobile recording.

 Other data entry methods

 If iRecord is not suitable for you please contact your County Dragonfly Recorder to discuss other options.

-To alert other visitors to dragonflies you’ve seen without creating a scientific record please use our casual Sighting form instead.
+To alert other visitors to dragonflies you’ve seen without creating a scientific record please see our Latest Sightings page instead.

 To report an unidentified organism consider putting photographs onto iSpot, where volunteers offer their wisdom. [iSpot is not a BDS site; it opens in a new tab.]